-My main research and teaching interests are in the area of American national institutions.
-I'm the author of two books: Congress Under Fire: Reform Politics and the Republican Majority, with Walter Oleszek (Houghton Mifflin, 1997) and Leadership in Committee: A Comparative Analysis of Leadership Behavior in the U.S. Senate (University of Michigan Press, 1991, 2001), as well as a number of articles and book chapters about congressional politics.
+My main research and teaching interests relate to American political institutions.
+I'm the author of three books: The Whips: Building Party Coalitions in Congress (University of Michigan Press, 2018); Congress Under Fire: Reform Politics and the Republican Majority, with Walter Oleszek (Houghton Mifflin, 1997); and Leadership in Committee: A Comparative Analysis of Leadership Behavior in the U.S. Senate (University of Michigan Press, 1991, 2001), as well as a number of articles and book chapters about congressional politics.

 Copies of my new book about the whips and congressional coalition building can be purchased via Amazon or directly from the University of Michigan Press.
 The book was written to be of interest and accessible to scholars and interested non-specialists alike.

 Not too long ago, I participated in a Civics 101/NPR podcast about the whips that draws on material in that book.
 Likewise, a New York Times political blog featured an entry about the project and the role of congressional whips in general.
 A data archive that includes information about over 650 whip counts from the U.S. House can be accessed with the menu item to the left.
 Over the next few months I will be reconfiguring and extending these data sets so that scholars and others can make use of the evidence gathered for The Whips.

 Currently, I have several ongoing research projects.
 One is a book manuscript, tentatively titled, U.S. Senators and the Act of Representation, which combines extensive elite interviewing on Capitol Hill and archival research in the personal papers of retired members of the Senate.
 I also will coedit the upcoming 12th edition of Congress Reconsidered, with Larry Dodd and Bruce Oppenheimer.
 Published every four years for over four decades now, Congress Reconsidered (CQ Press/Sage) features the best contemporary work from leading congressional scholars.